Please scroll down...

 A: I cannot tell you how many times I've functioned as "Help Desk" to clients who really have no idea how to use their computers.
 I recently spent 45 minutes on the phone with a client explaining to her how to scan the contract and send it to me via email as an attachment.
 She'd never scanned or attached anything before!
 Helping her was made particularly difficult because I was totally unfamiliar with her scanner software and email program.
 (We finally did it!)

 Again, I try to be patient and helpful as best I can, but come on, people!
-The new millenium is entering its third decade.
+The new millenium is in ts third decade.
 Computers and email are NOT going away.
 It's time to bite the bullet, get over your fear of technology and learn the basics!
 Sit down with an 11 year old and let her teach you the essentials.
 Take a free adult ed class at your public library.
 Get a book and teach yourself.
 If you don't learn this now, you will be completely left in the dust and isolated from society in 5, 10, 20 years!
 Unless you are in your 80's, you have no excuse!
 (Even my 92 year old mother in law finally got a laptop and learned how to use it!)

 Q: Can you find me a belly dancer (or whatever) for my party?
 Get back to me with a price.
 Meanwhile, I'm going to keep calling around...